ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

      alpn=dot )
 ~~~

-Clients MUST validate that for any Encrypted Resolver discovered using a
+Clients MUST validate that for any Encrypted DNS Resolver discovered using a
 known resolver name, the TLS certificate of the resolver contains the
 known name in a subjectAltName extension.
 In the example above,
 this means that both servers need to have certificates that cover